lmoureaux/McM-errands/docs/reqmgr.rst

-In Request Manager jargon, an execution of a ``cmsDriver.py`` command (or rather, of an entry from the :ref:`Configuration Cache <config-cache>`) is called a Task.
-Tasks have additional metadata in order for the Request Manager to know where to run the task, what to do with the produced events, and facilitate McM bookkeeping.
+In Request Manager jargon, an execution of a ``cmsDriver.py`` command (or rather, of an entry from the :ref:`Configuration Cache <config-cache>`) is called a Step or a Task (see :ref:`task-step-chains` for the distinction).
+Tasks and Steps have additional metadata in order for the Request Manager to know where to run the task, what to do with the produced events, and facilitate McM bookkeeping.
 They are specified as a JSON object with the keys listed below.